 Ujima Urban Farm, EST. Spring 2016 | Union Temple Baptist Church, 1225 W St SE, Washington, DC | The UT Ujima Urban Farm is a hands-on opportunity for Union Temple members and the surrounding community to learn the art and science of urban agriculture.
 Ujima is a Swahili word meaning communalism, a reflection of the Afro-centric values and grounding of Union Temple’s ministry.
 Ujima Urban Farm is the largest Bridge Park Plot with more than 90 raised beds accompanied by 12 fruits trees.
-The Ujima Farm seeks to be a production food hub site that hosts weekly farmers markets and educational programs center around healthy food access. ujima being a Swahili word meaning communalism.
-Find out more about Ujima Urban here.
+Check out Ujima Urban Farm’s Facebook page to learn more.

-Garden of Grace, EST. Spring 2016 | Bethel Christian Fellowship, 2220 Martin Luther King Jr. Ave SE, Washington, DC | The site is a charming garden plot and is our smallest site with 11 beds and a 220 foot green wall.
-Grace acts as an educational resource on healthy eating for the children who attend early learning center at Bethel to learn about plants and where food comes from.
+Garden of Grace, EST. Spring 2016 | Bethel Christian Fellowship, 2220 Martin Luther King Jr. Ave SE, Washington, DC | This site is a charming garden plot and our smallest with only 11 beds.
+Garden of Grace provides an otherwise rare opportunity for the children who attend the early learning center at Bethel to learn about plants and where food comes from.
 In addition, the gardeners at BCF share their produce with congregants through their pop-up food market and church-related events.

 Garden of Eden, EST. Summer 2017 | Allen Chapel AME Church, 2498 Alabama Ave SE, Washington, DC | This site is comprised of nine raised beds (soon to be 15 raised beds!) and 14 fruit trees.
 The Garden of Eden, its name inspired by the Biblical story of Adam and Eve, strives to embody paradise as described in the Bible.
-The gardeners of Eden are growing flowers, fruits and vegetables, but what makes this plot unique is its herbs and medicinal plants both to provide seasonings to go along with the food shared through Allen Chapel Food Pantry, and in an effort to provide herbal products to support healing from common conditions plaguing the surrounding community.
+The gardeners of Eden grow flowers, fruits and vegetables, but focus more on growing herbs and medicinal plants both to provide seasonings to go along with the food shared through Allen Chapel Food Pantry, and in an effort to provide herbal products to support healing from common conditions plaguing the surrounding community.

-Barrack’s Grows Garden, EST. 2016 | National Community Church, 535 8th St SE, Washington, DC | This site is our first Bridge Park Plot in Ward 6, located in the historic Barracks Row neighborhood.
-The National Community Church partnered with Cultivate the City, to install vertical tower gardens of herbs and other edible crops to complement the raised beds we built with them.
-Food grown at this site is distributed as part of a school based Community Supported Agriculture (CSA) program.
+Barracks Grow Garden, EST. 2016 | National Community Church, 535 8th St SE, Washington, DC | This was our first Bridge Park Plot in Ward 6, located in the historic Barracks Row neighborhood.
+The National Community Church partnered with Cultivate the City to install vertical tower gardens of herbs and other edible crops to complement the raised beds we built with them.
+Food grown at this site was distributed as part of a school-based Community Supported Agriculture (CSA) program.
 Since the Barracks Grow lot is set to be developed into condominiums, BBAR Farms ceased engagement with this garden in 2018.

-Garden of Hope, EST. 2016 | Wayne Place Residents, 165 Mississippi Avenue, SE, Washington, DC | This site is comprised of 16 raised beds and 4 fruit trees.
-The site is operated by DC Child and Family Services who seek to assist youth transitioning out of the foster system.
+Garden of Hope, EST. 2016 | Wayne Place Transitional Youth Residence, 165 Mississippi Avenue, SE, Washington, DC | Comprised of 16 raised beds and 4 fruit trees, this plot site is operated by DC Child and Family Services for youth transitioning out of the foster care system.
 Wayne Place works to provide its residents with higher education, employment opportunities and training for a smooth transition into independent, productive adulthood.
 BBAR Farms contributes to this effort by offering a pathway into urban agriculture careers starting with gardening activities right in residents’ back yard.